PoscaDevLabs/IPSW/README.md

 # What is an IPSW?

-An IPSW is the Operating System Package (OSP) that contains thee ISO that boots the Operating Syste also including other files like Secure.boot and recovery.apple
+An IPSW is the Operating System Package (OSP) that contains the ISO that boots the Operating System also including other files like Secure.boot and recovery.apple

 # Can I install an IPSW on my Android/Linux/Windows/MacOS Device?